-If students or parents/carers are in doubt about an item of uniform, they should contact the School before purchasing if possible.
+If students or parents/carers are in doubt about an item of uniform, they should contact the School before doing so.
 This avoids unnecessary expense in buying items which are unacceptable.
 Any items purchased from Pages are compatible with our policy requirements.
 This is our preferred method for purchasing any uniform items.